sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/index.md

 # Cody

-Cody is a free AI coding assistant that writes, fixes, and maintains your code.
+Cody is a free and open-core AI coding assistant that writes, fixes, and maintains your code.
 Cody understands your entire codebase by leveraging the power of [Code Graph](./../core-concepts/code-graph.md) to gather context, which assists you in writing accurate code.

 <video width="1920" height="1080" loop playsinline controls style="width: 100%; height: auto; max-width: 50rem">
   <source src="https://storage.googleapis.com/sourcegraph-assets/Docs/Media/cody-in-action.mp4" type="video/mp4">